swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 }
 ```

 In the example above, the call to `g` should raise an error about passing a non-Sendable value from an actor-isolated domain into a non-isolated one.
-That fact is inferred purely based on the `async` in the type of parameter `g`, which has no other isolation listed.
-But if we raise that error based on the types, then the call to `f` would also be an error, despite not actually crossing actors!
+That fact can only be inferred based on the `async` in the type of parameter `g`, which has no other isolation listed.
+But if we raise that error based on the types alone, then the call to `f` would also be an error, despite not actually crossing actors!
 As of today, the example above raises no diagnostics in Swift, despite having a race.

 >**Proposed Solution:** Partial-applications of actor-instance isolated functions are only permitted if the method's argument and return types all conform to `Sendable`.

-This proposed solution is simple and completes the existing erasure of actor-instance isolation with its missing safety guarantee.
-That is, because we cannot represent the instance's isolation in the type of the function, we should enforce all of the method's isolation requirements during the partial application, as though it were fully applied in an arbitrary isolation context.
+The proposed solution adds a safety check when producing a first-class function value from an actor-instance isolated method.
+The check is the same one that would be performed if that method were called from a non-isolated context.
+By performing this check when producing partial applications of the method, we ensure that no matter where the function is eventually called, it is will be used safely.

-One benefit of this solution is that it also lifts the restriction on where partial-applications of actor-instance isolated methods can happen.
-Since all actor types are `Sendable` and we now ensure the argument and return types are all `Sendable`, the resulting function value can become `@Sendable`.
+One benefit of this solution is that it is now safe pass these partial-applications around.
+That is, we can lift the current restriction that partial-applications of actor-instance isolated methods only appear within isolated contexts.
+Since all actor types are `Sendable`, these partial-applications are also `@Sendable` functions.

+To summarize, here are the proposed changes for actor-instance isolated methods:

+1. their partial-applications are only permitted if the input and return types all conform to `Sendable`.
+2. their partial-applications can appear in any isolation context.
+3. their partial-applications result in `async` functions (with `throws` if it is a distributed actor) that are `@Sendable`.

 <!-- Side-effect: we can remove this weird warning, though I don't know if it's just a bug or what: